andres-martinez-tobon/andres-martinez-tobon/README.md

 - 👋 Hi, I’m @andres-martinez-tobon
 - 👀 I’m interested in Data Science, Deep Learning, and Digital Signal Processing
-- 🌱 I’m currently learning Data Science at Data Science for All
+- 🌱 I’m currently learning Data Science at the University of San Francisco
 - 💞️ I’m looking to collaborate on projects involving Deep Learning
 - 📫 How to reach me: andressmt59@gmail.com